-Just like the International Watch Company (aka IWC) did just a couple days ago, the Italian brand Panerai has also presented a number of new models for this year.
-One of the most interesting in this torrent of new watches is the new Panerai Mare Nostrum PAM 300 Gargantuan-sized chronograph wristwatch.
+Just like IWC did just a couple of days ago, Panerai has presented several new models for the year 2010.
+One of the most interesting models in this PR tsunami is the new Gargantuan-sized Mare Nostrum PAM 300 hand-wound chronograph.

-Although the watch looks rugged and ready for a good piece of the action, it is not actually rugged enough to withstand any serious water pressure and is by no means a diving watch.
-More than that, Panerai officially rates it for only 30 meters, which basically means that it is not a good idea even to take a shower while wearing this watch, not to say swimming or snorkeling.
+Although the case looks rugged and ready for a good piece of the action, it is not rugged enough to withstand any serious water pressure and is by no means a diving tool.
+More than that, Panerai officially rates it for only 30 meters, which means that it is not a good idea even to take a shower while wearing this watch, not to say swimming or snorkeling.

-Frankly, I don’t really understand why they decided not to make it a truly water resistant watch.
-I mean, with its huge case measuring 52 millimeters in diameter and also quite thick, there seems to be plenty of space to insert the needed gaskets to make the watch water tight.
+Frankly, I don’t understand why have they decided not to make it truly water-resistant.
+I mean, with its huge case measuring 52 millimeters in diameter and also quite thick, there seems to be plenty of space to insert the needed gaskets to make the steel body watertight.
 Probably, some marketing reasons.

-By the way, the same movement was installed in the 2008 Panerai Ferrari FER-24 Chronograph watch.
+By the way, the same movement was installed in the 2008 Panerai Ferrari FER-24 Chronograph.

-With a price of $36,000 (MSRP, will vary in different parts of the world,) the watch is quite expensive, especially given the fact that it is crafted with nothing more than ordinary 316L stainless steel.
-However, the vintage movement that serves the base for the Panerai caliber greatly increases it “value for money” rating although I still can’t call getting one of these little monsters a rational choice.
+With a price of $36,000 (MSRP, will vary in different parts of the world,) the PAM300 is expensive, especially given the fact that it is crafted with nothing more than ordinary 316L stainless steel.
+However, the vintage movement that serves the base for the Panerai caliber greatly increases its “value for money” rating although I still can’t call getting one of these little monsters a rational choice.

 Price range: $36,000 (MSRP)

-Movement: Panerai OP XXVIII Calibre, hand-wound, Minerva-based, Swiss Made
+Movement: Panerai OP XXVIII Calibre, Minerva-based, Swiss Made

 Movement frequency: 18,000 vph